 Students are encourage to find their own voice through acting, Great Books, and personal essay writing.

-The growth of the Armory College Prep Program would not have been possible without the loyalty and friendship of our supporters.
+The growth of the Armory College Prep Program would not have been possible without the funding of our supporters.